 (1) A person in charge of information disclosure, who is appointed by each business group, gathers information, including timely disclosure information from each business group (including Group companies), and reports that to the Corporate Communications Department.
 (2) The Corporate Communications Department consults with the department in charge of the information, which provided by the persons in charge of information disclosure or any other sources, as well as with other related departments, including the Corporate Planning Department and the General Affairs Department, to determine whether the information falls under the disclosure standards established by stock exchanges or whether it is information that does not fall under such standards and should be disclosed voluntarily.
-The Corporate Communications Department then analyzes and determines specific methods for disclosure, for which it obtains approval from the corporate officer and department in charge of the information before disclosing the information.
-(3) When the corporate officer deems it necessary, an Information Disclosure Committee meeting is held to determine whether the information should be disclosed.
-The primary purpose of the Information Disclosure Committee is the management and oversight of an appropriate information disclosure system and its operation as stipulated in the Information Disclosure Regulations, and deliberating on whether to disclose other than the timely disclosure information, evaluating the possibility of a major impact on the Company's performance and trustworthiness.
+The Corporate Communications Department then analyzes and determines specific methods for disclosure, for which it obtains approval from the corporate officer and department in charge of the information Disclosure Committee meeting is held to determine whether the information should be disclosed.
+The primary purpose of the Information Disclosure Committee is the management and oversight of an appropriate information disclosure officer information Disclosure Regulations," and deliberating on whether to disclose other than the timely disclosure information, evaluating the possibility of a major impact on the Company's performance and trustworthiness.
 The Committee consists of the Officers and the General Managers of the Corporate Planning Department, the Sustainability Management and Promotion Department, the Finance & Accounting Department, the Corporate Communications Department, the General Affairs Department and the Legal & Compliance Department.

-Documents concerning the decision on information disclosure are also circulated to the Internal Audit Office and the Full-time Members of the Audit Committee.
+Documents concerning the decision on information disclosure are also circulated to the Internal Audit Department and the Full-time Members of the Audit Committee.